aryan-bhagwat/100-days-of-sql/README.md

 # 💯 100 Days of SQL

 Welcome to my 100 Days of SQL challenge!
-This repository contains daily SQL practice queries, notes, and insights using real-world datasets like Ecommerce data.
+This repository contains daily SQL practice queries, notes, and insights.
 Each day I solve a focused SQL problem to improve my data analysis skills and prepare for real-world analytics and data science roles.

 ---